cminers/braiins-os/docs/firmware.md

 ## SD Boot

-It is possible to boot from SD card without opening miner and connecting HW jumper on a control board.
-The U-Boot loader booted from a NAND tries to detect inserted SD card.
-When first partition with FAT contains a file *uEnv.txt* with a line **sd_boot=yes** then the U-Boot tries to load FIT image from SD card. *However, the U-Boot from SD is not used!*
+It is possible to boot from a SD card without opening the miner and connecting HW jumper on a control board.
+The U-Boot loader booted from a NAND tries to detect an inserted SD card.
+If the first partition with FAT contains a file *uEnv.txt* with a line **sd_boot=yes**, then the U-Boot tries to load FIT image from SD card. *However, the U-Boot from SD is not used!*

 ## Firmware Upgrade

 The first method is to use an *opkg* utility.
-It downloads firmware meta-package from the feeds server:
+It downloads a firmware meta-package from the feeds server:

 ```bash
 # download latest packages from feeds server